Beliefs & Values

 These groves speak to who we are as a faith community.
 Our church buildings in Woodbury and Cottage Grove help us create incredible ministry, but our name, The Grove, reminds us that Jesus' church extends beyond the walls of the building; it extends into all of creation.
 We truly are of the land, the community, and part of the natural world.

+The church was established in 1853 by German immigrants, who faced epidemics, cold winters, and the struggle to clear forestland for farmland.
 The grove at the Woodbury Campus was the site of camp meetings and revivals, which gained momentum during the Second Great Awakening in American Christendom.
 In 1857, Woodbury held its first of many Camp meetings, which lasted at least a week at a time.
 It is said that the soil of the Grove is saturated with prayers from all the families who experienced Christ through camp revivals, and the trees' branches hold their hopes and dreams.
 We are motivated to live into a revival spirit, to expect transformation, and to witness lives changing.

 Throughout the generations, our forebears insisted on preserving the trees, recognizing the incredible power of people coming together in nature to worship and build relationships.
 Our forebears left us instructions about maintaining, caring for, and replacing the trees.
 In historical documents, they remind us that our green spaces should be used for worship and picnics.
 We live into the spirit of those who went before us by preserving nature, creating relationships and praising God.